-SketchUp model viewed in Enscape
+SketchUp model rendered in Enscape

 Starting the Enscape Objects command

-In this example, a Spotlight object was placed relative to the recessed can fixtures in the ceiling.
-When selected, we can adjust the Luminous Intensity and Beam Angle… another option is to assign a photometric IES file to get a more accurate product-based light distribution; these files are provided by the light fixture manufacturers.
+Once placed, and when selected, we can adjust the Luminous Intensity and Beam Angle… another option is to assign a photometric IES file to get a more accurate product-based light distribution; these files are provided by the light fixture manufacturers.

 Simply use the regular SketchUp Move and Copy tools on the Enscape light sources.

 Tip: Check out this Enscape provided Web Standalone link highlighting the many results possible when IES files are used to define the lighting source for the same lighting fixture geometry: click here to open the web-based model.

 The recessed light against the wall can easily be defined with a Line or Rectangular light source.

 It is helpful to know that in Enscape, the electric lights (aka artificial) lights are on all the time.
 However, due to Enscape’s automatic exposure feature, they sometimes appear to be off.
 In the example below, I moved the lights closer to the wall to dramatize the lights hotspot on the wall, on two planes which each have a different material.

 Example of light hotspot on wall due to proximity of fixture to wall